I am currently a

 How can we use data from Earth's past (paleoclimates and the historical record)

-to inform estimates of future climate change?
+to inform estimates of future warming and changes in the water cycle?

 I am originally from Granville, a small town in rural Ohio.

-Before graduate school at UW,
+Before graduate school at the University of Washington,

 I studied at Harvard (A.B. in Statistics) then worked in New York City

-as an investment banking analyst at Evercore and private equity associate at American Securities.
+as an investment banking analyst at Evercore

 A copy of my CV/resume is available here: